 White collar crimes can be prosecuted at the state or federal level, and involve deceit for financial gain or to prevent financial loss.
 While white collar crimes have distinct consequences for the victims, being charged with a white collar crime can have significant negative consequences for those charged.
-Our highly knowledgeable defense team at Marinaro Law Firm in Pennsylvania can provide strong protection against the harshest potential penalties for white collar crime charges.
+Our highly knowledgeable defense team at Marinaro Law in Pennsylvania can provide strong protection against the harshest potential penalties for white collar crime charges.

 Types Of White Collar Crimes